 The Future of the A49 through Herefordshire

-Beyond Herefordshire Council’s own plans, Highways England produced a new Route Strategy for the Midlands to Wales and Gloucestershire in March 2017.
-This includes the A49 from Wilton, near Ross on Wye, in the south of the county to Brimfield in the north where the road crosses into
+In addition beyond Herefordshire Council’s own plans contained in the 2015 Core Strategy, Highways England produced a new Route Strategy for the Midlands to Wales and Gloucestershire in March 2017.
+This includes the A49 from Wilton, near Ross on Wye, in the south of the county to Brimfield in the north where the road crosses into Shropshire.

-CPRE Herefordshire has written to Highways England suggesting that there are other, more cost- effective solutions to improve traffic circulation and road safety for all users within Hereford city if only Herefordshire Council would drop its fixation with grandiose new road schemes.
+CPRE Herefordshire has written to Highways England (HCPRE response to RIS2) suggesting that there are other, more cost-effective solutions to improve traffic circulation and road safety for all users within Hereford city if only Herefordshire Council would drop its fixation with grandiose new road schemes.